random-robbie/llm-bugbounty/README.md

 This is expected server behavior, **not a vulnerability**.
 Servers may return different status codes for various HTTP methods (`GET`, `POST`, `OPTIONS`, `X-HTTP-Method-Override`, etc.),
 but no protected content or HTML is exposed or altered — this is normal method handling, not an authentication bypass.

+### Reclassification Note

+Severity adjusted to **LOW** — no Personally Identifiable Information (PII) or sensitive business data was identified.
+The API responses only expose general content structure and metadata, not confidential or exploitable information.